mourner/robust-predicates/README.md

 ## License

-Since the original C code by Jonathan Shewchuk was placed in the public domain, this port follows the same choice.
-See https://unlicense.org
+Since the original code by J. Shewchuk is in the public domain, this port follows the same choice.
+See [Unlicense](https://unlicense.org)